atas/ssg/README.md

 ## Local Development Environment in a PHP server (Nginx or Apache)
 You can use either apache with php or nginx with php-fpm locally to run your site.
 When run locally, there is no build process, it's just PHP working server side.
 I won't dive into setting those up here.

+Do `composer update` locally to install dependencies before running locally.
+Build process does this automatically but you need to do manually for local development.

 ### For Local Nginx
 use the config file in `system/workflow-image/nginx.conf` and follow the comments.